cagov/caldata-mdsa-training/docs/cloud-data-warehouses/snowflake.md

 ![developer](../images/snowflake_developer.png)

 Again, some of this will make a lot more sense when we get further into the training.
 The main takeaway here is that your ability to view, transform, load, and create data in Snowflake is dependent on the exact combination of:
-- your account -- determines which roles you have access to
-- your role -- determines which databases you have access to
-- your database -- determines what actions you can take (read, write)
+-your account -- determines which roles you have access to -your role -- determines which databases you have access to -your database -- determines what actions you can take (read, write)

 ### **Exercise: <additional context>**